guustavomc/home-control-hub/README.md

 # Raspberry Pi Phone Presence Detector

-This project uses a Raspberry Pi to detect the presence of a specific phone on your local network by scanning for its MAC address.
+This project uses a Raspberry Pi to detect the presence of a specific phone.
+Pi constantly scans for nearby Bluetooth devices.
 When the phone connects (arrives) or disconnects (leaves), it logs the event and can trigger custom automations, such as sending alerts or controlling smart home devices.

 ## Prerequisites

 - Raspberry Pi with Raspbian OS installed
-- Wi-Fi enabled on the Raspberry Pi
+- Raspberry Pi with built-in Bluetooth
 - Python 3 installed
-- `arp-scan` package installed
+- Your phone’s Bluetooth name
-- Sudo privileges for running network scans
+- python3-bluetooth package

 ## Setup Instructions